quou/corrosion/readme.md

 	 - X11 (Wayland might be supported in the future as well, but don't count on it).

-If you don't have or don't want the first three prerequisites, you can compile with `cr_no_vulkan` to compile with only the OpenGL backend, but most of the demos require Vulkan-only features.
+If you don't have or don't want the first three prerequisites, you can compile with `cr_no_vulkan` defined to compile with only the OpenGL backend, but most of the demos require Vulkan-only features.

 ### GNU/Linux
 From the `projects/gmake` directory, run: